-In second place is the Bose 700.
-This has almost all of the same qualities as the WH-1000XM4 and its noise cancellation tech is even better.
-However, the Bose tends to be more expensive.
+Nobody does active noise-cancelling quite as well as Bose.
+The Bose 700 has almost all of the same sound quality strengths as the still available Sony WH-1000XM4 (opens in new tab), but its noise cancellation tech is even better.
+However, although both models can be found discounted, the Bose often tends to be a little bit more expensive.

-The best over-ear headphones you can buy today
+The best over-ear headphones you can buy right now

 Nobody does active noise-cancelling quite as well as Bose.
 The replacement for another top-quality set of ANC cans, the Bose QuietComfort 35 II, the Bose 700 adds a slick new design, useful capacitive touch controls and even better sound quality.